hiimlex/leux/docs/src/pages/Topography/topography.md

 ## Topography

 Topography is a layout component.
-It is used to create headings, paragraphs, and other text elements.
+It is used to create headings, paragraphs, and other text elements overriding the parent style.

 <div>
 <LeSourceButton url="https://github.com/hiimlex/leux/tree/main/src/components/LeTopography"></LeSourceButton>